froseph/friday-podcast-club/content/schedule/20200626_846_-_dave_chappelle.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 # draft: true
-title: "8:46 - David Chappelle"
+title: "8:46 - Dave Chappelle"
 date: 2020-06-26
 ## below are user-defined parameters (lower case keys recommended)
+episode: "8:46"
+podcast: "Dave Chappelle"
 subtitle:
 tags:
   - racism